Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/Level 1/Settings Catalog/Screensaver password/readme.md

-## CIS Benchmark - Custom Implementation
+# CIS Benchmark - Custom Implementation

+**Enable Screensaver Password**

-This configuration profile is for screensaver settings
+This configuration ensures that a password is required to unlock the system after the screensaver activates, enhancing physical security.

+**Importance**
+This configuration enhances macOS security and aligns with CIS benchmarks.
+It helps mitigate potential vulnerabilities by implementing recommended settings.

+**Key Points**
+- Implements recommended security settings to reduce risk.
+- Aligns with CIS or other hardening standards for macOS.
+- Supports organizational security policies and compliance efforts.

+---

 **Screensaver Settings: Enhance Security with Idle Time Protection**